openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 @endsphinxtabset

+For more details on saving/loading checkpoints in the NNCF, see the following [documentation](https://github.com/openvinotoolkit/nncf/blob/develop/docs/Usage.md#saving-and-loading-compressed-models).

 ## Deploying optimized model
-The quantized model can be deployed in OpenVINO the same way as the baseline model.
+The quantized model can be deployed in OpenVINO in the same way as the baseline model.
 No extra steps or options are required in this case.
+For more details, see the corresponding [documentation](../../OV_Runtime_UG/openvino_intro.md).

 ## Examples
 - [Quantizing PyTorch model with NNCF](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/302-pytorch-quantization-aware-training)